team113sanger/dermatlas_copy_number_nf/README.md

 ## Pipeline summary

 In brief, the pipeline takes a set samples that have been pre-processed by the Dermatlas ingestion pipeline and then:
-- Links each sample bamfile to it's assocaited metadata and then links pairs of tumor/normals.
+- Links each sample bamfile to it's assocaited metadata and then links tumor-normal pairs.
 - Runs ASCAT on each tumor-normal pair, outputting segment calls and diagnostic plots.
-- Collates summary statistics for all ASCAT runs and filters out samples that fall below a threshold Goodness-of-Fit level (GOF >95%).
+- Collates summary statistics for all ASCAT runs and filters out samples that fall below a threshold Goodness-of-Fit level (GOF <95%).
 - Merges the segment calls from ASCAT that pass filtering.
 - Runs GISTIC2 to identify regions with significant copy-number alterations in the cohort (CNAs).
 - Filters those GISTIC2 calls to identify those that overlap with ASCAT.